After you’ve downloaded the CakePHP application skeleton, there are a few top level folders you should see:

 Make sure that the tmp and logs folders exist and are writable, otherwise the performance of your application will be severely impacted.
 In debug mode, CakePHP will warn you, if these directories are not writable.

 CakePHP’s src folder is where you will do most of your application development.
 Let’s look a little closer at the folders inside src.

-Locale are not present by default.
+Shell is not present by default.

 You can add them when you need them.